|Mrs Katherine Bell (Head of Department)

 You can learn a lot of History in a classroom.
 However, you can learn a lot more when you get out and about.
 At Farnborough Hill we are always looking for opportunities to make the most of the historic environment around us.

 We are very lucky to learn and teach History in such a historic setting. setting so at the beginning of Year 7 we study Farnborough Hill to find out what we can learn about its History.
 This study of Farnborough Hill is the first of many opportunities to make the most of the historic environment around us.
 Trips organised by the department have included visits to Hampton Court, the Imperial War Museum, the Mary Rose and further afield to places such as Berlin.

-There has never been a better time to study Government and Politics.
-Recent events such as the Scottish Independence Referendum in 2014 and the European Union Referendum of 2016 have reawakened people’s interest in politics and this is something that we aim to harness at Farnborough Hill.
+Despite the uncertainty in politics at present, there has never been a better time to study the subject.
+Brexit and Donald Trump might have divided opinion, but they are helping to reawaken people's interest in politics, and this is something we aim to harness at Farnborough Hill.